 Not long after its founding the UN established a committee with the charge of writing an international bill of rights.
 This document was to be similar to historic bills of rights such as the French Declaration of the Rights of Man and of the Citizen (1789) and the United States Bill of Rights (1791), but was to apply to every person in every country.
 This international bill of rights emerged in December 1948 as the Universal Declaration of Human Rights (Morsink 1999, Lauren 1998, Glendon 2001).
 Although some diplomats had hoped for a binding human rights treaty that countries joining the UN would have to adopt, the Universal Declaration was a set of recommended standards rather than a binding treaty.
 By now, however, almost all of the norms in the Universal Declaration have been incorporated in widely-ratified UN human rights treaties.

 The Universal Declaration has been astoundingly successful in setting the pattern for subsequent human rights treaties and in getting countries to include its list of rights in national constitutions and bills of rights (Morsink 1999).
-The Universal Declaration, and the treaties that followed it, largely define what people today mean when they speak of human rights.
-As we saw in Section 1 above, the Universal Declaration proposed six families of rights including security rights, due process rights, liberty rights, rights of political participation, equality rights, and social rights.
+The Universal Declaration and the treaties that followed largely define what people today mean when they speak of human rights.
+The Universal Declaration proposed six families of rights including security rights, due process rights, liberty rights, rights of political participation, equality rights, and social rights.
 The inclusion of social rights to goods such as education and an adequate standard of living took the Declaration beyond its 18th century antecedents (see Eide 1992).

 Inspired by the success of the European Convention, the United Nations followed a similar path, creating numerous treaties aimed at the enforcement and adjudication of the rights set forth in the Universal Declaration.
 These documents establish legal obligations among the ratifying countries to implement international rights within their national legal and political systems.
 By 2000 the main human rights treaties had been ratified by a large majority of the world's countries.
 As Ann Bayefsky writes, “Every UN member state is a party to one or more of the six major human rights treaties.
 80% of states have ratified four or more” (Bayefsky 2001).

 Regional arrangements, similar to those in Europe, exist in the Americas and Africa (see 5.4.2 and 5.4.3 below).
-Efforts to protect human rights through international law have obviously not been totally successful — lots of human rights violations still occur today in all parts of the world.
-International human rights law is a work in progress, and has developed much farther than one could have expected in 1950 or even in 1975.
+Efforts to protect human rights through international law have obviously not been totally successful—numerous human rights violations still occur today in all parts of the world.
+International human rights law is a work in progress, but it has developed much farther than one could have expected in 1950 or even in 1975.

 International human rights treaties transform lists of human rights into legally binding state obligations.
-The first such United Nations treaty was the Genocide Convention, approved in 1948 — just one day before the Universal Declaration.
+The first such United Nations treaty was the Genocide Convention, approved in 1948—just one day before the Universal Declaration.
 The Convention defines genocide and makes it a crime under international law.
 It also requires ratifying states to enact legislation prohibiting genocide.
-Currently the Genocide Convention has more than 130 parties.
+Currently the Genocide Convention has more than 140 parties.
 The International Criminal Court, created by the Rome Treaty of 1998, is authorized to prosecute genocide at the international level, along with crimes against humanity and war crimes.